Claremont Post Office: Description

 Claremont Post Office is a rusticated stone building sited on the south-eastern corner of the intersection of Bay View Terrace and Gugeri Street, Claremont.
 Bay View Terrace runs almost due north and south and the front elevation of Claremont Post Office faces west.

-Sited opposite the Railway Station and Stationmasters House (1886) and the Hotel (1888), Claremont Post Office defines the end of Bay View Terrace and creates a gateway to the main shopping precinct of Claremont.
+Sited opposite the Railway Station and Stationmaster House (1886) and the Hotel (1888), Claremont Post Office defines the end of Bay View Terrace and creates a gateway to the main shopping precinct of Claremont.
 Claremont Post Office is a single storey building, in the Federation Romanesque style and features a large semi-circular window which addresses the western facade and a curved porch which addresses the corner.
 It was originally constructed in a domestic version of the Federation Romanesque style exhibiting a simple massing, shingled roof, square routed verandah posts, irregular roof form, projecting gable and rusticated stone work.
 The form was asymmetrical with an entrance porch on the Northern side of a large semi-circular window and a return verandah leading away from the southern side.
 Above the porch was a sign at roof level with the words 'Post Office'.
 In 1914, alterations to the building, under the direction of Hillson Beasley, removed the north-west porch and replaced it with a curved porch, which addressed the corner of Gugeri Street and Bay View Terrace and echoed the lines of the semi-circular window, thus increasing the sculptural quality of the facade.
 Above the semi-circular window a small pediment was added with the words 'Post Office' incorporated and a small porch, in rusticated stonework, added to the southern side.
 The roof line was also altered at this time by increasing the roof height and forming a prominent ridge line, incorporating ventilation and creating a gambrel effect.
 The original shingles were replaced by Marseilles tiles with decorative finials and ridge decorations emphasising the new lines.
-Claremont Post Office incorporated the Postmaster's residential quarters with the Post and Telegraphic Office.
+Claremont Post Office incorporated the Postmaster's residential quarters with the Post and Telegraph Office.
 The quarters were accessible both from the main rooms of the post office and the rear of the building, via separate entrance on the eastern elevation.
 This entrance way has a rusticated entrance arch, creating a shallow porch and is flanked by windows on either side.
 Both these windows are rusticated on the eastern facade, which creates, in combination with the recessed doorway, a pleasantly sculptural quality to that which is effectively a rear entrance.
 In the 1950s the open verandah on the northern elevation facing Gugeri Street, was modified with brick wall, timber windows and a tiled skillion roof.
 This area is now used as a store and for bikes.
 According to photographs, the stonework was painted, prior to 1972, but the strong form of the limestone facades and the terracotta tiled roof have survived.